“The first thing you get from the humanities, when they're well taught, is critical thinking.”

 Knowledge is at the heart of the curriculum and each lesson in the department is centred around this concept.
 Regular knowledge test take place to check the learning that has taken place.
 This knowledge is then used to build upon in a logical way across each discipline.
 Students are required to retain this knowledge for assessment points and within the curriculum opportunities to revisit are key.

 The fundamental acquisition of the vital knowledge then allows this to be used to enhance the skills required in each discipline.
 Extended writing is a feature required in Humanities and the knowledge is used to facilitate this.

 Curriculum Enrichment – How do we link with other subjects and offer experiences?

-Throughout Humanities links are created which compliment each discipline.
+Throughout Humanities links are created which complement each discipline.
 There are also links with other subjects.
-For English History provides context for various texts with closely aligned links with regards to literacy.
+For English History provides context for various texts with closely aligned links with regard to literacy.
 Key aspects of Maths are reiterated in Geography whilst Science is supported through the curriculum in Humanities and in turn it provides support for History at GCSE.
-Away from core Geography will explore concepts like sustainability which compliment Technology.
+Away from core, Geography will explore concepts like sustainability which complements Technology.